1Password/load-secrets-action/README.md

 ## Usage

+You can configure the action to use either 1Password connect instance or service account.

+If provide `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` variables - connect instance will be used to load secrets.

+If provide `OP_SERVICE_ACCOUNT_TOKEN` variable - service account will be used to load secrets.

+***Note***: if all variables are provided the `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` environment variables will take precedence over `OP_SERVICE_ACCOUNT_TOKEN`.
+Clear the Connect environment variables to configure a service account instead.

 There are two ways that secrets can be loaded:
  - [use the secrets from the action's ouput](#use-secrets-from-the-actions-output)
  - [export secrets as environment variables](#export-secrets-as-environment-variables)